We Can Teach Our Children How to Interact with Nature One Squirrel, Earthworm and Ladybug at a Time

 This child has sadly learned that anything living outside his home is dangerous unless he goes to “the country”, “the beach” or an exciting faraway place like Wyoming where his family might rent a cabin or condo and marvel at “nature”.

 I watched a young neighborhood child gleefully stomp on a worm and tell his parents about it in upspeak to gauge their reaction.
 When they nonchalantly just mirrored his statement back to him (“you just stepped on a worm?”) as if he just announced that he stepped in a puddle, he learned it’s okay to destroy wildlife.
 It was such a missed opportunity to foster a connection and create interest in easily found animals such as earthworms.

 When I watched this situation unfold, I had a flashback to a tender moment when my grown son was about the same age as this boy and he impulsively squished a ladybug then realized what he did and started sobbing in my arms in a fit of remorse.
 I comforted him without excusing the action.
 We took some time to mourn the ladybug, bury it and say some kind words.
 I was relieved he felt connected enough to our natural world to feel something when he first internalized the power he had over living things at such a young age.
 For a nature-loving parent, it was a memorable day.

-I’m sure he would have learned the same lesson from my husband who might have invoked the Peter Parker principle and quoted Spider Man’s Uncle Ben by telling him that “with great power comes great responsibility”.
+I’m sure our son would have learned the same lesson from my husband who might have invoked the Peter Parker principle and quoted Spider Man’s Uncle Ben by telling him that “with great power comes great responsibility”.
 I fear that unless we make the connection for our children that nature is in our own backyard, we will again raise a generation of globally minded kids who will advocate to save far-off rainforests (which btw is not an unworthy goal) but will stomp on earthworms and be afraid of biting squirrels.